not-matthias/apollo/README.md

 ]
 ```

 These filenames are relative to the root of the site.
-In this example, the two CSS files would be in the `static` folder (or in the `sass` folder and therefore compiled to CSS files in the `static` folder).
+In this example, the two CSS files would be in the `static` folder.

 ## References